makerdao/sp-beam/README.md

-# Direct Stability Parameters Change Module (DSPC)
+# Stability Parameter Bounded External Access Module (SP-BEAM)

 A module for the Sky Protocol that enables direct changes to stability parameters (duty, dsr, ssr) through a simple, secure interface with proper constraints and timelocks.

 ## Overview

-The DSPC module provides a streamlined way to modify stability parameters in the Maker Protocol, including:
+The SP-BEAM module provides a streamlined way to modify stability parameters in the Maker Protocol, including:
 - Stability fees (duty) for different collateral types via the Jug contract
 - Dai Savings Rate (DSR) via the Pot contract
 - Sky Savings Rate (SSR) via the sUSDS contract